ozydingo/abigstick/_posts/2019-09-15-cancelling-react-state-updates.md

 Testing this out, it works beautifully.
 (Add in a `console.log` in the cancel check to convince yourself).

-But wait, didn't we just decide that passing the `cancel` variable into the fetch function didn't work?
-Ah, but in this case, we're not simply passing in the cancel boolean, we're passing in an Object that contains a reference to that boolean.

 {% include post_image.html name="closure-ref.png" width="475px" alt="Fetch function uses reference to cancel boolean" title="Reference"%}

-Here, the "cancel" value is in a lavenderany given closure has direct access to, but a field that both copies of `fetchState` point to.
+Here, the `cancel` value is illustrated as a lavender ellipse as it is not a named variable that either closure has direct access to.
+Instead it is a value (field) that both versions of `fetchState` point to.
 I actually rather like this solution better since it allows separation of the fetch function from the effect function's scope, making it far more reusable and testable.

 Until AbortControllers come onto the scene in a more stable way, that's all, folks!